assist

 • v0.1 - Assist CLI genesis

-Started building a personal CLI tool called assist to streamline my development workflow.
+Started building a CLI tool called assist to streamline my development workflow.
 The core features include a commit helper that stages and commits with AI-generated messages, a sync command for updating global commands and settings, and a verify command that runs all project checks in parallel.

 Added code quality tooling with lint and refactor commands.
 The refactor command runs various checks (unused exports, file naming conventions, etc.) and supports pattern filtering for targeted analysis.
 There’s also an ignore mechanism for suppressing false positives.